dmiedema/best-practices/README.md

 and `'strInput'`, using the variable spreadsheet will avoid your code getting flagged as a virus

+## Variable Naming

+Use the Green Coding Standard.
+Memory and disk space isn't free, reduce, reuse, recycle.

+Bandwidth isn't cheap either.
+Think of your user.
+Quit being so selfish.

 ## Classes
 They're good for learning programming.